What is Crippling Anxiety?

 Crippling anxiety is a severe form of anxiety that can significantly interfere with the ability to function in day-to-day life.
 It’s characterized by persistent excessive worry, difficulty concentrating, irritability, muscle tension, sleep anxiety, or sleep disturbances.

 While the exact cause of crippling anxiety is unknown, it’s believed to be a combination of genetic predisposition and environmental factors.
-For many people who suffer from crippling anxiety, the condition interferes in virtually all areas of their life – including their work life, social life, and relationships.
+For many people who endure this debilitating condition, anxiety permeates nearly every aspect of their existence—affecting their work life, personal relationships, and emotional well-being.

 Although there are several specific kinds of anxiety, many share the same emotional and physical symptoms.
 Speaking to a therapist or online psychiatrist will allow you to get the most accurate formal diagnosis.